Get on the Beers

-"Get on the Beers" is a song by Australian music act Mashd N Kutcher featuring Elliot Loney.
-A later version features Premier of Victoria, Daniel Andrews.
+"Get on the Beers" is a song by Australian music act Mashd N Kutcher featuring then–Premier of Victoria, Daniel Andrews.
 The song is composed from comments made by Andrews, during a press conference in March 2020, at the beginning of the COVID-19 pandemic, telling Victorians that it was not appropriate to “have all your mates around to your house to 'get on the beers'" after pubs had been shut due to COVID-19 risks.
 The song was uploaded onto YouTube on 3 April 2020 and officially released on 11 April 2020, featuring Elliot Loney.
 A version featuring Daniel Andrews was released on 26 October 2020.

 In December 2020, two houses in Victoria (one each in Sandringham and Kings Park) used the song to accompany a synchronised Christmas light display.
 Home owner Michael Eather said "It has been a mega hit.
 We've had people wait about an hour for it.
 They rock up around 9pm and we tell them that 'Get on the Beers' is not on until 10pm.
 It's definitely getting a lot of laughs."

 The song placed 12th on the 2020 Triple J Hottest 100 and was personally introduced by Victorian Premier Daniel Andrews.

 At the APRA Music Awards of 2022, the song was nominated for Most Performed Dance/Electronic Work.